tristanbnewman/tsla-log/README.md

 * DONE Print the Trades array to console to verify the full array was stored in the trades object

 Step 6 Load the trades from the database into the api
-* Go to the index.js file in server/
+* DONE Go to the index.js file in server/
-*
+* DONE In terminal run 'npm install massive dotenv'
+* DONE Create a .env file and save the CONNECTION_STRING to heroku server and SERVER_PORT (as 5050)
+* DONE Import massive and dotenv using config on dotenv, process.env.SERVER_PORT, then process.env.CONNECTION_STRING passed into massive.
+* DONE Open controllers folder and build controller functions to sql files as appropriate for CRUD methods.
+Test sql functions with controllers in Postico and Postman
+* DONE Connecting massive and initializing database. massive(process.env.CONNECTION_STRING) .then(db =>{
+        app.set('db', db)
+        console.log('Database connected')
+    })